-Don't miss these small laundry room organization and decor ideas that will have your laundry room looking neat, tidy, and beautiful in no time!
+These small laundry room organization and decor ideas will have your laundry room looking neat, tidy, and beautiful in no time!

 Our laundry room is finally finished!
 I have been dreaming of revamping this space for years, but the size of the project was so intimidating to me that I just kept putting it off.

 And by “size,” I definitely don’t mean that the room itself is big.
 In fact, we have a very small laundry room.
 But though the room may be tiny, the plans I had for it were not, so I had to wait until we had the time and energy to complete the task!

 Our laundry room is on the top floor of our house between my boys’ bedroom and their “hangout room.”
 Up until about six weeks ago, it looked pretty much the same way it had when we moved in back in September 2016– builder basic tile floors, dingy white walls, and a single wire shelf that I could barely reach.
 After we installed the washer and dryer, I threw our laundry supplies into some clear bins and called it a day.